SimonRPSM/SimonRPSM.github.io/_posts/2018-08-24-SCCForNonSC.md

 The blog is hosted in Github, a Source Code Control provider.
 Ignoring, for now, the sections of this that are "code", many files are just pure text files with some formatting in them saved in a format called "Markdown".

 ## Working in Markdown
-Markdown is a simple markup language that can be converted and rendered as HTML or many other formats.
+Markdown is a simple markup language that can be converted and rendered as HTML, PDF or many other formats.
 There are a lot of guides on Markdown, so I will not quite go onto how to use it.
 What is important, is that Markdown can be written in a simple text editor and saved.

 ## Taking advantage of Github when writing text
 Source Code Control tools have two main uses that are relevant to this discussion.
 The first is that they allow you to not worry about losing your data by keeping it somewhere that is not your computer and thus safe from coffee spills.
 The second, and more important, is that they can keep track of your changes without needing to continue to append \_final to your files manually.